scopplestone/hopr-testing/docs/documentation/userguide/index.md

 * Chapter {ref}`userguide/installation:Installation` contains step by step instructions from obtaining the source code up to running hopr and visualizing the generated mesh.
-* Chapter {ref}`userguide/meshformat:HOPR HDF5 Curved Mesh Format`  ...
+* Chapter {ref}`userguide/meshformat:HOPR HDF5 Curved Mesh Format` describes in detail how the hopr mesh format is constructed and how mesh information is processed.
-* Chapter {ref}`userguide/appendix:Appendix` contains additional information, e.g., tested compiler and library versions
+* Chapter {ref}`userguide/appendix:Appendix` contains additional information, e.g., tested compiler and library versions.
-* Chapter {ref}`userguide/parameters:List of Parameters` ...
+* Chapter {ref}`userguide/parameters:List of Parameters` gives an overview of all read-in parameters that are available in hopr.